 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Rutgers New Brunswick, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Rutgers New Brunswick, approximately 51% of students took out student loans averaging $7,693 a year.
-That adds up to $30,772 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Rutgers New Brunswick, approximately 45% of students took out student loans averaging $7,729 a year.
+That adds up to $30,916 over four years for those students.

 Contact details for Rutgers New Brunswick are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 Learn more about the majors offered at Rutgers University - New Brunswick along with which ones have the highest average starting salaries.